yssambare12/Sample-Data-Generator/README.md

 1. Download and extract the plugin to `/wp-content/plugins/sample-data-generator/`
 2. Go to **Plugins** in the WordPress admin
 3. Find "Sample Data Generator" and click **Activate**
-4. (Optional) Install and activate WooCommerce if you want to generate products
+4. (Optional) Install and activate WooCommerce if you want to generate products.

 ## Usage